oxolll/Linux/rsync/README.md

 * Rsync is an incremental tool.
 Once the initial operation has completed, the successive backup operations will complete very quickly.

-* Only the differences between the source and the destination files are copied
+* Only the differences between the source and the destination files are copied.

 ## Pre work
 * check openssh-server on